-The Department of Social Work reserves the right to admit and retain only those students who demonstrate the knowledge, values, skills and professionalism necessary to practice social work at the baccalaureate level.
+The Department of Social Work reserves the right to admit and retain students who demonstrate professional social work knowledge, skills and competencies and students who adhere to social work values and ethics.

-The Bachelor of Science in Social Work is awarded to students who have satisfactorily completed 120 semester hours including 46 credit hours in required social work courses and 7 credit hours in social work electives and the following:
+The Bachelor of Science in Social Work is awarded to students who have satisfactorily completed 120 semester hours.
+The hours include 44 credit hours in required social work courses and 9 credit hours in social work electives and the following: